QuackTheCode/PikaC2/README.md

 </div>

 > [!IMPORTANT]
-> PikaC2 is a labour of love created by an inexperienced developer to better understand how C2's function and operate.
-This is not meant to be a replacement of your current C2.
-It will be coming soon!
+> PikaC2 is currently a labour of love and work in progress and will be released in due time.

-> [!CAUTION]
-> PikaC2 is still in early development.
-Bugs and unexpected errors/problems may arise during use.
-These will be remedied in future patches and updates as the framework matures.

-### Quick Start

-> Please see the [Wiki](https://github.com/QuackTheCode/PikaC2/wiki) for complete documentation.

-See the [Installation](https://github.com/QuackTheCode/PikaC2/wiki#installation) guide in the Wiki for instructions.
-If you run into issues, check the [Known Issues](https://github.com/QuackTheCode/PikaC2/wiki#known-issues) page as well as the open/closed [Issues](https://github.com/QuackTheCode/PikaC2/issues) list.